 Housing is not just an end in itself, it is important in supporting a thriving mixed community.
-We made sure that we continued to explore opportunities to deliver new homes in the area as well as ensuring that significant numbers meet affordability criteria.
-We also invested in making more temporary accommodation available so that we lessen reliance on bed and breakfast accommodation.
+We will make sure that we continue to explore opportunities to deliver new homes in the area as well as ensuring that significant numbers meet affordability criteria.
+We will also invest in making more temporary accommodation available so that we lessen reliance on bed and breakfast accommodation.